 Topical flea treatments: just one option to protect your pet

 Topical flea treatments are safe and effective for most pets.
 Your veterinarian can help you pick a topical flea treatment that takes your pet’s unique needs into account, as well as your own needs, lifestyle, and budget.
-Be sure to use flea prevention year round to keep your pet protection and to prevent an infestation in your home.
+Be sure to use flea prevention all year round to keep your pet protection and to prevent an infestation in your home.

 Get the best advice, tips and top tech for your beloved Pets